Kaia Gerber Gets Soaking Wet In String Bikini, Is A Dead Ringer For Mom Cindy Crawford

 The Inquisitr previously reported by that Kaia looked gorgeous in a pair of black slacks and black top with flared sleeves.
 The model went braless under the top and left it mostly open with only one button clasp in the middle of the shirt to flash some serious skin.

 Meanwhile, Cindy Crawford appeared to be age-defying while snuggled up next to her Kaia Gerber.
-Cindy also wore a form-fitting dress to the event, and styled her brown hair in soft waves.
+Cindy also wore a form-fitting dress to the event and styled her brown hair in soft waves.